drnepal/mongoose_express_BACKEND_computers/REF.md

-# Computers
+# express-auth-template

-This App will allow users to view information about the different models of computers with therir features and information
+A template for starting projects with `express` as an API.
+Includes authentication and common middlewares.

 ## Installation